 Shani Davis is another ice speedskater, he’s competed at the highest levels in both short-track speed skating and long-track speedskating.

-Finally is Lance Armstrong, winner of 7 Tour De France titles and one of the greatest human beings ever to touch a bike.
+Finally is Lance Armstrong, winner of 7 Tour De France titles and one of the greatest human beings ever to touch a bike (note: yes he was stripped of his titles.
+You know, for taking the same drugs as everybody else.)

 Have you noticed the commonality yet among the four athletes above?
 If not, the picture below of a bunch of different athletes (the only one I recognize is Usain Bolt) should give away what I’m getting at.